MicrosoftDocs/fabric-docs/docs/data-factory/what-is-copy-job.md

 You can also choose how data is written to your destination store.

-By default, Copy Job appends data to your destination, so that you will not miss any change history.
-But, you can also adjust the write behavior to upsert or overwrite.
+By default, Copy Job **appends** data to your destination, so that you will not miss any change history.
+But, you can also adjust the write behavior to **upsert** or **overwrite**.

 - When copy data to storage store: New rows from the tables or files are copied to new files in the destination.
 If a file with the same name already exists on target store, it will be overwritten.
 - When copy data to database: New rows from the tables or files are appended to destination tables.
-You can change the write behavior to upsert (for SQL DB or SQL Server) or overwrite (for Fabric Lakehouse tables).
+You can change the write behavior to upsert (on SQL DB or SQL Server) or overwrite (on Fabric Lakehouse tables).

 ## Incremental column